-With the plant in Brussels, Audi is the only automobile manufacturer with a production location in the heart of Europe.
+With the plant in Brussels, Audi is the only car manufacturer with a production location in the heart of Europe.
 Close to the European Parliament, the Brussels site offers ideal conditions for the production of strategically important models of the Audi family.
-The success factors of Audi Brussels are the highly qualified and experienced workforce, easy access to highways and rail transport, and good relations to the institutions based in the city.
-Audi Brussels is actively involved in the dialogue with international, national and regional authorities.
+The success factors of Audi Brussels are the highly qualified and experienced workforce, easy access to highways and rail transport as well as good relations with the institutions based in the city.
+Audi Brussels is actively involved in the dialog with international, national and regional authorities.

-In the plant’s history of more than 60 years, the Audi A1 is the first model to be produced exclusively in the European capital.
-Before the plant was taken over by AUDI AG in 2007, it had belonged to Volkswagen AG since 1970 and produced various models of the Volkswagen Group.
-Since being taken over by AUDI AG, the Brussels facility has assumed an important role in the Audi‑Group and now employs 2,525 people.
+The Audi A1 is the first model in the plant’s nearly 70-year history to be produced exclusively in the European capital.
+Before the plant was taken over by AUDI AG in 2007, it had belonged to Volkswagen AG since 1970, producing various models of the Volkswagen Group.
+Since belonging to AUDI AG, the Brussels facility has assumed an important role in the Audi Group and now employs nearly 3,000 people.
 The start of production of the Audi A1 in 2010 marked the beginning of a new era.
-Audi Brussels expanded its production in 2011 with the addition of the Audi A1 Sportback and in 2014 with the Audi S1 and Audi S1 Sportback models.
-In 2012, Audi Brussels produced the Audi A1 quattro as a special model in a limited edition.
+Audi Brussels expanded its production in 2011 with the addition of the Audi A1 Sportback* and in 2014 with the Audi S1* and Audi S1 Sportback*.
+In 2012, Audi Brussels produced the Audi A1 quattro as a special limited-edition model.

-Starting in 2018, Audi Brussels will exclusively produce the first battery-electric SUV from the brand with the four rings for the world market.
-The Audi e-tron quattro concept presented at the 2015 Frankfurt Motor Show gives a concrete outlook onto the series-production car.
-The sporty SUV fits into the product portfolio between the Audi Q7 and the Audi Q5.
-Equipped with a long-range battery and three electric motors, the Audi e-tron model offers a maximum of sportiness, driving dynamics and efficiency.
-A range of more than 500 kilometers and quick-charging ability give it full everyday usability.
+Starting this year, Audi Brussels will exclusively produce the first battery-electric SUV from the brand with the four rings for the global market.
+The Audi e-tron quattro concept presented at the 2015 Frankfurt Motor Show offered a concrete preview of the production car.
+It marks the debut of the first all-electric production car from the brand – a sporty SUV with a range suitable for everyday use and the performance of a typical Audi.
 In addition to good collaboration with the trade unions, Audi also invests in education and training.
 For example, Audi Brussels has cooperation agreements with the partner colleges KTA Pro Technica Halle and Don Bosco Woluwe Saint-Pierre.
-Audi Brussels began offering tours in June 2010.
-Approximately 15,000 visitors experienced production of the Audi A1 close up in 2016.
+Audi Brussels started offering factory tours in June 2010.
+Approximately 15,000 visitors experience production of the Audi A1 close up each year.